GoldLabGrapeSPEC/QScout/README.md

-<h1>Pin Dropper</h1>
+<p>The QScout suite is a collection of interacting QGIS Processing plugins for georeferencing and analyzing field
+scouting data.
+In this documentation, parameter names are in <i>italics</i>, and code is in <code>monospaced typewriter font</code>.</p>
+<p>The program can be cloned from this repository or downloaded from the QGIS plugin manager (eventually)</p>

+<h1>Drop Pins / Locate Pins in Field</h1>
 <h2>Abstract</h2>
-<p>Pin Dropper is a QGIS plugin for georeferencing field data with a particular focus on vinyards.
+<p>Drop Pins (Processing: <code>qscout:droppins</code>) is a plugin for georeferencing field data with a particular focus on vinyards.
 The plugin can also be
 used to drop points on a field if no data is available.</p>
-<p>The program can be cloned from this repository or downloaded from the QGIS plugin manager (eventually)</p>
+<p>Locate Pins in Field (Processing: <code>qscout:locatepinsinfield</code>) effectively does the opposite of Drop Pins.
+Given a vector layer of points, the plugin will produce a copy of the layer with row and plant numbers added.</p>
+<p>These two algorithms largely use the same parameters so are grouped together.</p>
 <h2>Usage Guide</h2>
-<p>The minimum required to run the plugin is a <i>Bound Box</i>, a <i>Row Vector</i>, and values for </i>Row Spacing</i> and <i>Point Interval</i>.
+<p>The minimum required to run the plugin is a <i>Bound Box</i>, a <i>Row Vector</i>, and values for <i>Row Spacing</i> and <i>Point Interval</i>.
 The bounding box is the bounderies of the area which the program will drop within.
+It does not have to be a rectangle but can be any polygon.
 The <i>Row Vector</i> is a line drawn along a row.
 The program uses the <i>Row Vector</i> to understand the layout of the area.
 The program will assume all rows are parallel to the <i>Row Vector</i>.
 The length of the row vector does not matter, only the direction.
 If the row vector has more than two points, the plugin will ignore all but the first and last point.</p>
-<p>In order to assign data to dropped points, include an <i>Input Data</i> file.
+<p>In order to assign data to dropped points, Drop Pins requires an <i>Input Data</i> file.
 Currently, the only format supported is .csv.
 Excel, Google Docs, OpenOffice, and any other spreadsheet software will allow you to save files in the .csv format.
 The order of the columns in the file does not matter - the program will automatically search for columns with headers with names like 'Row' and 'Column' and use those to georeference the data.
 All other columns will be included as fields in the <i>Output Layer</i> unless you specify which fields to use with <i>Fields to Use</i> parameter.
-If your data describes the locations of plants in relation to the panel number in the row, use the <i>Panel Size</i> parameter to tell the plugin how many plants are in a panel.</p>
+If your data describes the locations of plants in relation to the panel number in the row, use the <i>Panel Size</i> parameter to tell the plugin how many plants are in a panel.
+A data file is <b>not</b> required for Locate Pins in Field.</p>
+<p>Locate Pins in Field requires <i>Points to Index</i>, which is a vector layer</p>
 <p>The <i>Start Corner</i> parameter helps the program understand how row and plant numbers translate to points on a map.
 The corners of the field are determined from the <i>Row Vector</i>, which is assumed to point right to left.
 On a clock face, if the first point of the row vector is at the center of the clock, the last point of the row vector is at 3:00 (right), and top, bottom, and left are at 12:00, 6:00, and 9:00 respectively.</p>
 <p>The <i>Raster Layer</i>, <i>Match Threshold</i> and <i>Rate Offset Match Function</i> allow the program to drop points in a 'smarter' way.
 If <i>Rate Offset Match Function</i> is set to a value other than Regular, the program will attempt to find plants using the provided <i>Raster Layer</i>.</p>